The Blue Jays Are Hatched.

 “Play Ball!”
 I heard the umpire shout.

 The first historic pitch by Singer was a high fastball for a strike.
-I bet even if it had been a ball I think the ump still would have called the first ever pitch a strike.
+I bet even if it had been a ball the ump still would have called the first ever pitch a strike.
 The pitch was right down the middle, a fastball for sure.
-Now back to the kitchen for another cooler of hot dogs and another commission ticket for me.
-The snow eventually stopped and the skies cleared up, but the temperature remained cold.
+I headed back to the kitchen for another cooler of hot dogs and another commission ticket for me.
+The snow eventually stopped and the skies cleared up, but the temperature still remained cold.
 I worked until the eighth inning and I could not even estimate the hundreds of stairs I climbed on that day.

-The Blue Jays won 9-5 and after my first ever day of work, I was dog tired.
+The Blue Jays won 9-5 and I was dog tired after my first ever day of work.

 (Nice pun eh?)

-The best thing about being a vendor was you made money while working in a big league sports atmosphere.
-Less than a hundred people in Toronto were given this opportunity.
-I stuck with that first job for the first season and well into the second until I started working full-time.
-For some games the money I earned was next to nothing and I would eat all my earnings before I even got back home.
+The best thing about being a vendor was you earned money while working in a big league sports atmosphere.
+Less than a hundred people in Toronto were given the opportunity that first summer.
+I stuck with my first job well into the second season until I finished high school and started working full-time.
+For some games the money I earned was next to nothing and I would eat all of my earnings before I even got back home.
 After other games during the CNE, I blew all my earnings at the Exhibition Midway.
 I would be trying to double my money betting on the Crown & Anchor wheel before the long bus ride home.

 I never did.